clementgallet/libTAS/README.md

 - `--disable-hud`: enable/disable displaying informations on the game screen

 Be careful that you must compile your code in the same arch as the game.
-If you have an amd64 system and you only have access to a i386 game, you can cross-compile the code to i386.
-To do that, add the following option: `--enable-i386`.
-You need to install the 32-bit version of the required libraries.
+If you have an amd64 system and you only have access to a i386 game, you can cross-compile the code to i386 (see below).

 ### Install

     sudo make install

+### Dual-arch

+If you have an amd64 system and you want to run both i386 or amd64 games, you can install libTAS 32-bit library together with the amd64 build.
+To do that, after installing the amd64 build, start another build using `./build.sh --enable-i386`, which will produce a `libtas32.so` library.
+It will not build the libTAS GUI, so you need the 32-bit version of the required dependancies, except for all `Qt` and `xcb` packages.
+Then install it as shown above.
+When running a game, libTAS will choose automatically the right `libtas.so` library based on the game arch.

 ## Run